seppelz/arztvermittlung/NewKnowledgeBase.md

 - Role-based access control requires careful checking of user roles in the response
 - The admin login component needs to check `userData.user.role === 'admin'` to properly verify admin access
 - Debugging authentication issues often requires examining the exact response structure from the API

+## Footer Design Best Practices

+1. **Color Contrast in Dark Footers**:
+   - Dark footer backgrounds (like gradient banners) require pure white text (`text-white`) rather than muted colors (`text-neutral-200/300`) for optimal readability
+   - Border elements in dark footers need higher opacity values (30-50% vs. 10-20%) to create sufficient visual separation
+   - Social media icons and interactive elements benefit from increased background opacity (20-30%) to improve visibility and clickability
+   - Footer headings should maintain consistent contrast with the same text color as the main content for better visual hierarchy

+2. **Footer Structure and Organization**:
+   - Grouping related links into clearly labeled sections improves navigation and information findability
+   - Using border elements to separate sections creates visual structure without requiring heavy dividers
+   - Consistent spacing between elements (margin and padding) creates a balanced, professional appearance
+   - Maintaining proper heading hierarchy with appropriate font sizes and weights improves accessibility

+3. **Interactive Elements in Footers**:
+   - Hover effects for links should be subtle but noticeable, with color or opacity changes rather than dramatic transformations
+   - Small translation effects (like `hover:translate-x-1`) provide subtle feedback without disrupting the layout
+   - Social media icons benefit from consistent styling and interactive feedback to encourage engagement
+   - Transition durations should be quick (300-400ms) to provide feedback without feeling sluggish

+4. **Responsive Footer Considerations**:
+   - Grid layouts with appropriate breakpoints ensure proper stacking on mobile devices
+   - Logo and company description should have priority placement (typically spanning multiple columns on desktop)
+   - Font sizes may need adjustment at different breakpoints to maintain readability
+   - Maintaining sufficient touch targets (min 44x44px) for all interactive elements improves mobile usability